Code-Institute-Submissions/SleepyMan93-Linton-s-lights-MS2_JuneResub/README.md

 -  I hope in the future I can progress the animation and some different level tiers.
 -  Improve Linton's animation and messages.
+-  Improve on the design response.
+Lost my way a little towards the end of the project.
+Would like to go back into the code and reshape the DOM tree.
+-  Use sound for the lights and animate the spaceship

 --------------------

 # Testing <a name="testing"></a>